 The Neighbors: Income

-The neighbors in the 20th Ave / E Union St neighborhood in Seattle are lower-middle income, making it a below average income neighborhood.
+The neighbors in the 20th Ave / E Union St neighborhood in Seattle are middle-income, making it a moderate income neighborhood.

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 82.7%

 of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel